Skip to main content

 make build-contract

-This will produce the .wasm file of our contract.
-It can be found in contract/target/wasm32-unknown-unknown/release/contract.wasm.
+This will also create a target folder under the contract folder where the .wasm of the contract can be found.
 Additionally you can check if the tests can be performed using the following command:

 make test